Madelein T Walker Coastal Ballet Theater

-Madeleine Walker School of Ballet was established at the 735 east 50th street address in 1958.
-During the legacy of these past 50 years the school has shared the joy and challenge of dance with many generations.
-The school has produced scores of professional dancers, artistic directors and choreographers, many who now work in the United States and Europe as well as other countries abroad.
+Madeleine Walker School of Ballet was established at the 735 East 50th Street address in 1958.
+During the legacy of these past 50 years, the school has shared the joy and challenge of dance with many generations.
+The school has produced scores of professional dancers, artistic directors and choreographers, many whom now work in the United States and Europe as well as other countries abroad.
 All those who were fortunate enough to know and work with Madeleine Walker carried a love of dance with them outside the studio walls.
 Now they return with their children and grandchildren to start their own wonderful journey of dance.
 We are proud to continue this tradition of excellence established in years past and look forward to the future.

-As a dancer Ms. Baxley has toured the United States with such stars as Mikhail Baryshinkov, Gelsey Kirkland and Natalia Makarova.
-Roles created especially for Ms. Baxley includes Edward Villella’s Prelude, Fugue and Riffs, Michael Vernon’s Recollections and New York City Ballet choreographer Richard Tanner’s La Peri.
+As a dancer, Ms. Baxley has toured the United States with such stars as Mikhail Baryshnikov, Gelsey Kirkland and Natalia Makarova.
+Roles created especially for Ms. Baxley include Edward Villella’s Prelude, Fugue and Riffs, Michael Vernon’s Recollections and New York City Ballet choreographer Richard Tanner’s La Peri.

 Gaye is a guest teacher for schools and colleges throughout the southeast.

 She is also a certified Vaganova syllabus instructor as well as a certified teacher of the American Ballet Theater’s National Training Curriculum Primary through Level Five.
 While serving on the Georgia Council for the Arts Individual Artist Panel she has reviewed and allocated funds for artists’ grant applications.

 Born in Atlanta Georgia, Ms. Inglis began her formal ballet training with the Atlanta Ballet under the direction of Dorothy Alexander.
 Ms. Alexander invited Ann to join her company the Atlanta Ballet.